History of the Scottish Socialist Party: 1999 Scottish Parliament election

 In April 1999 the SSP announced their manifesto for the first elections to the devolved Scottish Parliament.
 Despite only having a party membership of around 1,200 the SSP contested all the regions, with the party's National Convenor Tommy Sheridan the top-placed on their Glasgow regional list.
 Sheridan was elected, becoming their first MSP.

 The period following the election of Scotland's only socialist MSP saw sustained growth for the SSP.
 During this period of sustained and rapid growth, it recruited extensively from former members of the Labour Party and the Scottish National Party, in addition to trade unionists, environmentalists, and community campaigners.
-It also achieved what was, for a minor party, a respectable vote at the 2001 United Kingdom general election and a series of by-elections for the UK and Scottish parliaments (Hamilton South, Ayr, Glasgow Anniesland, and Falkirk West).
+It also achieved what was, for a minor party, a respectable vote at the 2001 general election and a series of by-elections for the UK and Scottish parliaments (Hamilton South, Ayr, Glasgow Anniesland, and Falkirk West).

 2003 Scottish Parliament election

-The 2003 elections to the Scottish Parliament took place shortly after the decision of the UK parliament to invade Iraq and the UK firefighter dispute 2002–2003.
+The 2003 elections to the Scottish Parliament took place shortly after the decision of the UK parliament to invade Iraq and the 2002-2003 UK firefighter dispute.
 The SSP had been active in the anti-war movement and the firefighters' dispute, and fielded candidates in all seats.
 They gained five additional regional list MSPs across Scotland: Frances Curran; Rosie Kane; Carolyn Leckie; Colin Fox; and Rosemary Byrne.

 The party had a boost when the Scottish section of the National Union of Rail, Maritime and Transport Workers (RMT) affiliated with them, breaking their historical association with Labour.

 Campbell Martin, a former SNP MSP who had become an independent, came fairly close to joining the SSP.
 The party did, however, recruit John McAllion, a former Labour MSP who lost his seat at the 2003 election.
 He stood for the SSP in the 2006 Dunfermline and West Fife by-election, but gained only 537 votes (1.6%).